-At the end of the 19the centery fortifications and fortified Dutch cities were crucial in the Dutch defense system.
-This sytem is known as the “Hollandse Waterlinie”.
-By letting the land between fortifications flow underwater many an ennemy was stopped before the 19th century.
-In one of the playgrounds around the museum children can play in a model of this sytem.
+At the end of the 19the, century fortifications and fortified Dutch cities were crucial in the Dutch defense system.
+This system is known as the “Hollandse Waterlinie”.
+By letting the land between fortifications flow underwater many an enemy was stopped before the 19th century.
+In one of the playgrounds around the museum, children can play in a model of this system.
 Today it is too cold to play with water though.
-Right now on the 8th of February 2015 lots of children play within and around the army museum between planes, within tanks and on top of heavy artillery.
+Right now on the 8th of February 2015 lots of children play within and around the army museum between planes, within tanks, and on top of heavy artillery.

 Will Dutch Army Museum Surprise US

-The director of the brandnew National Military Museum is Paul van Vlijmen.
+The director of the National Military Museum is Paul van Vlijmen.
 He is the creative former director of the Dutch Railway Museum in Utrecht.
-In this museum Van Vlijmen developped a new dynamic approach to the public.
-Under his wing this museum really became something special.
-He arranged e.g. an exhibition related to Harry Potter and the Schweinstein Express; organised horror nights and indoor skating between the ancient trains.
+In this museum, Van Vlijmen developed a new dynamic approach to the public.
+Under his wing, this museum really became something special.
+He arranged e.g. an exhibition related to Harry Potter and the Schweinstein Express; organized horror nights and indoor skating between the ancient trains.
 Now Paul van Vlijmen disposes not only of a martial museum but he could dispose of an airport as well.
 This former airport is a unique spacious festival location of incredible dimensions.
-We dream about Paul bringing Country Joe McDonald to the museum domain in a Woodstock like atmosphere to sing his anti-war songs about Vietnam.
+We dream about Paul bringing Country Joe McDonald to the museum domain in a Woodstock-like atmosphere to sing his anti-war songs about Vietnam.
 Knowing Paul as a heartwarming person we hope he succeeds to ban wars to past episodes to be remembered only as an almost forgotten memory of former generations.

-By train, bus or bicycycle: The museum is at an hours travelling by train and bus from Amsterdam.
-The NMM being at a distance of 15 km, it is about 1.5 hours by bicycle from the Center of the City of Utrecht.
-You can rent a bycycle at the Central Railway Station.
-From the Central Railway Station in Utrecht you can also take bus 52 to the museum.
-You get off the bus at the busstop ” ’t Zwaantje”.
-From there it is a 10 minutes walk through the woods to the NMM.
+Travel by train, bus, or bicycle: The museum is at 1 hour traveling by train and bus from Amsterdam.
+The NMM is at a distance of 15 km from the center of the city of Utrecht.
+By bicycle, it will take you about 1.5 hours to get there.
+You can rent a bicycle at the Central Railway Station.
+From the Central Railway Station in Utrecht, you can also take bus 52 to the museum.
+You get off the bus at the bus stop ” ‘t Zwaantje”.
+From there it is a 10-minute walk through the woods to the NMM.